Apiglio/SketchupScriptTool/README.md

 + module Cge::MoveTool is for moving instance(ComponentInstance | Group) by its axis, with a GUI
 + module Cge::Move is for other moving operation such as grouding and aligning
 + module Cge::Deform is for checking whether a instance has a "abnormal" transformation
++ module Cge::Defs is to check or clean DefinitionList

 **Sel** is for selection operation